 Topic Proposed Terms CRC Name What is the name of the CRC?
 Vision / Challenge What is the key reason for the existence of the CRC?
 What is the industry-identified problem the CRC will address?
 Why there is a need for the CRC (i.e. what is the value proposition, do you have an evidence base to support your claims)?
 Rationale Why is a collaborative effort required to address the industry-identified problem?
 Why is a CRC the best model for the collaboration?
 Why are other funding sources or structures not appropriate?
 How will you align with the CRC Program objectives in the Guidelines?
 How will the outcomes benefit the Partners, the target industry and Australia?
 What is the CRC's value for each of the following stakeholders: industry, particularly SMEs; researchers; end-users; the broader community, and the Commonwealth?
-CRC Program Funding What amount of CRC Program funding will be sought?
-Bid Will the CRC's proposed Partners, at a minimum, match their contributions with the amount of CRC Program funding sought?
+CRC Program What amount of CRC Program funding will be sought?
+Funding Bid Will the CRC's proposed Partners, at a minimum, match their contributions with the amount of CRC Program funding sought?
 Term How many years of CRC Program funding will be sought and why?
-Note: The maximum funding period is 10 years There is no specified limit to the funding request for each CRC Additional Commonwealth funding beyond the amount in the Grant Agreement will not be possible.
+Note: The minimum funding period is 3 years The maximum funding period is 10 years There is no specified limit to the funding request for each CRC Additional Commonwealth funding beyond the amount in the Grant Agreement will not be possible.
 Partners Who are the Partners and how are they categorised (e.g. research or industry, Small and medium-sized enterprises (SME), government etc.)?
-What are the expected levels of investment of each Partner? (cash and in-kind contributions, activity/project involvement, role in decisions)